GiovanniGiacometti/strava-client/README.md

 ### 🧪 Extending the client
 The client is designed to be easily extended.
 You can add new API endpoints by first creating the appropriate Pydantic model for the response and then adding a new method to the `StravaClient` class.
 You can leverage the existing authentication and request infrastructure to streamline the process.

+## 💡Examples

+You can find an example of usage in the project [`marimo-strava-analyzer`](https://github.com/GiovanniGiacometti/strava-marimo-analyzer).

 ## 📝 Disclaimer

 This project is just meant to be a simple and lightweight wrapper around the Strava API.
 It is not meant to be a full-fledged production-ready client, but rather a starting point that you can extend to fit your needs.
 If you need more functionalities, you can checkout the awesome library [stravalib](https://github.com/stravalib/stravalib).